YAL-GameMaker/function_get_address_2024/README.md

 This is an example of how to get pointers to GameMaker's built-in functions and pass them to native extensions.

+This enables you to call built-in functions (or user-defined ones!) from native code, which can be used to create faster and more convenient extensions - see [Apollo](https://github.com/YAL-GameMaker/Apollo) for an example.

 ## How this works
 `ptr(method(undefined, a_built_in_function))` gives you a pointer to a method-struct, which, among other things, contains a pointer to the function itself.